Medically reviewed by Drugs.com. Last updated on Dec 28, 2020.

-Generic name: gabapentin
+Generic name: GABAPENTIN 100mg

 Dosage form: capsules, tablets, oral solution

-In adults with postherpetic neuralgia, Neurontin therapy may be initiated as a single 300-mg dose on Day 1, 600 mg/day on Day 2 (divided BID), and 900 mg/day on Day 3 (divided TID).
-The dose can subsequently be titrated up as needed for pain relief to a daily dose of 1800 mg (divided TID).
-In clinical studies, efficacy was demonstrated over a range of doses from 1800 mg/day to 3600 mg/day with comparable effects across the dose range.
-Additional benefit of using doses greater than 1800 mg/day was not demonstrated.
+In adults with postherpetic neuralgia, NEURONTIN may be initiated on Day 1 as a single 300 mg dose, on Day 2 as 600 mg/day (300 mg two times a day), and on Day 3 as 900 mg/day (300 mg three times a day).
+The dose can subsequently be titrated up as needed for pain relief to a dose of 1800 mg/day (600 mg three times a day).
+In clinical studies, efficacy was demonstrated over a range of doses from 1800 mg/day to 3600 mg/day with comparable effects across the dose range; however, in these clinical studies, the additional benefit of using doses greater than 1800 mg/day was not demonstrated.

-Dosage in Renal Impairment
+Dosage Adjustment in Patients with Renal Impairment

-Dosage adjustment in patients ≥12 years of age with compromised renal function or undergoing hemodialysis is recommended as follows (see dosing recommendations above for effective doses in each indication).
+Dosage adjustment in patients 12 years of age and older with renal impairment or undergoing hemodialysis is recommended, as follows (see dosing recommendations above for effective doses in each indication):

 |Total Daily Dose Range

-|≥ 60||900–3600||300 TID||400 TID||600 TID||800 TID||1200 TID|
+|≥ 60||900 to 3600||300 TID||400 TID||600 TID||800 TID||1200 TID|

-|>30–59||400–1400||200 BID||300 BID||400 BID||500 BID||700 BID|
+|>30 to 59||400 to 1400||200 BID||300 BID||400 BID||500 BID||700 BID|

 |>15 to 29||200 to 700||200 QD||300 QD||400 QD||500 QD||700 QD|

-|15*||100–300||100 QD||125 QD||150 QD||200 QD||300 QD|
+|15*||100 to 300||100 QD||125 QD||150 QD||200 QD||300 QD|

 |Post-Hemodialysis Supplemental Dose (mg)†|